Democrito/repositorios/OLED/Lines/readme.md

 This makes it work a bit faster by avoiding sending the address byte or specifying with a byte that what comes after are commands.

 It must be remembered that in our case we are working at a frequency of 3 MHz.
-SPI screens have a maximum operating speed of 10 MHz, and I think it has a 60 Hz screen refresh, but I'm not sure about this last data.
+SPI screens have a maximum operating speed of 10 MHz, and I think it has a 60 Hz screen refresh, but I'm not sure about this last data; the refresh rate is configurable.
+Further down this page there is an initial configuration, there is a command that takes care of this function, but I have never tried it.

 ## 4-wire to 3-wire SPI conversion